krdlab/wgnuplot4cs/README.md

-# wgnuplot for C#
+# wgnuplot for C Sharp

 *Last Update: 2009/01/19*

 ## What is it?

 This assembly is to control gnuplot on Windows.

 ## Usage

-Download "gp***win32.zip" from http://gnuplot.info/
+1. Download "gp***win32.zip" from http://gnuplot.info/

-Build wgnuplot4cs (Wgnuplot.sln)
+2. Build wgnuplot4cs (Wgnuplot.sln)

-On your project, refer Wgnuplot.dll
+3. On your project, refer Wgnuplot.dll

 Sample:

     const string deployPath = @"C:\Tools\gnuplot\binary\";
     using (Wgnuplot plot = new Wgnuplot(deployPath + "pgnuplot.exe"))
     {